kris-anderson/awsprofile/README.md

 ## How it Works

-After we run `awsprofile --set personal` this is what your `~/.aws/` directory will look like:
+After we run `awsprofile set personal` this is what your `~/.aws/` directory will look like:

 ```bash
 config -> /Users/myname/.aws/config.personal